An introduction to the history of graphic design

 The weighing of the heart scene from the Book of the Dead

-The artists used flat areas of color to enhance order and clarity, and compose figurative scenes in horizontal registers.
-The figures were portrayed emotionless since artists wanted to avoid the transient aspect of life, as they were interested in eternal features and immortality.
-Whether carving statues or painting figures, the Egyptian graphic designers used a grid system in order to adhere to a canon of aesthetics, which determined some strict ratios.
-The grid system thus allowed artists to create striking compositions of harmony and consistency that are scalable to colossal statues or tiny figures in hieroglyphic scripts.
-The Egyptians believed that the pleasures of life including the times of prosperity could be made permanent by depicting scenes like a feast, hunting in the marshes, harvesting grain, ceremonial offerings, and so on.
+Artists employed flat areas of color to enhance order and clarity, composing figurative scenes in horizontal registers.
+The figures, intentionally portrayed as emotionless, aimed to avoid the transient aspect of life, emphasizing eternal features and immortality.
+Whether carving statues or painting figures, Egyptian graphic designers utilized a grid system to adhere to a canon of aesthetics with strict ratios.
+This grid system allowed artists to create compositions of striking harmony and consistency, scalable to colossal statues or tiny figures in hieroglyphic scripts.
+The Egyptians believed that depicting scenes such as feasts, hunting in the marshes, harvesting grain, ceremonial offerings, and more could immortalize the pleasures of life, including times of prosperity.

 Hypostyle hall in Karnak temple